nickzoic/nick.zoic.org/art/rocket-surgery-airborne-iot-telemetry-buzzconf/index.md

 By replacing the existing 2.2k&#x2126;
 resistor with a 10k&#x2126; one, the charge rate is dropped from about 450mA to 100mA.
-Desoldering the tiny SMD resistor and replacing it with an enormous through-hole one was a bit hair, but seems to have worked.
+Desoldering the tiny SMD resistor and replacing it with an enormous through-hole one was a bit hairy, but seems to have worked.
 The resistor leg is soldered directly to pin 5 of the regulator and to the original resistor pad to try and give it more mechanical strength.

 # Better Protocol